JohnBigeon/PinAr_Lidar/README.md

 ### Python code
 #### Third-party dependencies: Packages and librairies
-To provide a visual interface to our cartography, we decide to use a python interface.
-The reason to do that is mainly because is highly extensible [https://en.wikipedia.org/wiki/Zen_of_Python] and commonly used in Science or Engineering.
+To provide a visual interface to our cartography, we decide to use a *python interface*.
+The reason to do that is mainly because *python* is highly extensible [https://en.wikipedia.org/wiki/Zen_of_Python] and commonly used in Science or Engineering.
-Our python codes will command the configuration needed by sending the character X, T, F or P and read every values in the baud port.
+The python codes will command the configuration needed by sending the character X, T, F or P and read every values in the baud port.
 One important point to be stressed is the difficulty for matplotlib to display a figure at high speed rate, typically at more than 10 figures per second.
 In order to display the distance as fast as we can, we decided to use pyqtgraph packages [http://www.pyqtgraph.org/].
 To run these scripts, the easiest way is to create a virtual conda environment [https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html] with all packages required.
 To install theses packages, you have two option, load our environment here and use the command:
 ```